yanqd0/docker-hugo/README.md

 If the current directory is not the hugo project, you can replace `$PWD` with the path.

-Since the tag `0.50`, the `root` user is used to generate sites.
-Before that, a `hugo` user with the pid `1000` is used, which will cause a permission problem when generating a `public` directory.
-In face, a user in the group `docker` can also have the `root` permission inside the container.
-So it is unnecessary to use a non-root user to ensure safety.

 ### docker-compose up

 It may not be a convenient way to use `docker run` in the **development environment**.